Alexey Shchusev: Wartime and post-war projects (1941–1949)

 Shortly after the beginning of Operation Barbarossa, Anastas Mikoyan summoned Shchusev to fortify the Lenin Mausoleum against German airstrikes.
 Shchusev decided that the task was technically impossible, and Lenin's body was evacuated to Siberia.
 Little is known about Shchusev's other emergency assignments until the erection of the temporary war trophy pavilion in Gorky Park (1941–1942).
 The "unexpectedly effective" wooden structure strangely combined expressiveness with mandatory monumentality.

 In September 1942, Shchusev, Lanceray, and their assistants came to Istra, a small war-torn town situated between Moscow and the Rzhev salient.
 A few months later Shchusev proposed to rebuild Istra into an exclusive winter skiing resort.
 The new city hall, designed by Lanceray, looked suspiciously similar to Stockholm City Hall, at approximately the same size but with a Naryshkin Baroque exterior.
 The city hall was surrounded by wildly decorated hotels and outlying wooden tourist lodges with luxurious interiors.
 The purpose of this fantastic, improbable, yet highly publicized proposal remains unexplained.
 According to Chmelnizki, it could have been a study for a closed city, probably related to the military intelligence facilities near Istra.
 The city hall was a fantasy meant to deceive, but various lesser, low-cost buildings were not, and several were actually built near the New Jerusalem Monastery.

-In 1943–1948, Shchusev worked on projects for restoring Stalingrad, Veliky Novgorod, Chișinău, Tuapse, and Khreshchatyk Street in Kyiv.
+In 1943–1948, Shchusev worked on projects for restoring Stalingrad, Veliky Novgorod, Chișinău, Tuapse, and Khreshchatyk Street in Kiev.
 These projects were planned not at Akademproekt but at a special state-owned workshop for urban redevelopment.
 The Akademproekt, expanded through the hire of Shchusev's former associates, was overloaded with ongoing projects and new defense contracts.
 The former included expansion of the Lenin Mausoleum, the new Lubyanka Building styled after the Palazzo della Cancelleria in Rome, and Academy of Sciences projects in Moscow, Moscow Oblast, and Almaty, which were standard, unremarkable Stalinist edifices with perfectly symmetrical floorplans and central porticos.
 In 1947, when the government announced plans to construct a series of skyscrapers in Moscow, Shchusev applied for the contract to design the future Hotel Ukraina, but lost to the team of Arkady Mordvinov and Vyacheslav Oltarzhevsky.

 Shchusev's final major work was the Komsomolskaya–Koltsevaya metro station, which was conceived by Shchusev in 1945, fully designed by Alisa Zabolotnaya and Viktor Kokorin in 1949, and built in 1949–1951.
 The base structure, using then novel all-steel construction, provided for an exceptionally spacious interior.
 The main Baroque motif echoes the ornamentation of the Kazansky terminal, which was in turn based on the 17th century church of the Hodegetria in Rostov.
 The design earned Shchusev his fourth Stalin Prize, awarded posthumously in 1952.
 Later, foreign and Soviet authors alike criticized the "floridly overdone" design for its excessive and obtrusive historicism, which, according to Ikonnikov, was inappropriate for a busy transport hub.

-In May 1949, Shchusev suffered a heart attack during a brief business trip to Kyiv.
+In May 1949, Shchusev suffered a heart attack during a brief business trip to Kiev.
 He decided to return to Moscow, and a few days later died in a hospital.